bsamadi/cvxguide/README.md

 cvxguide
 ========

-A practical guide to convex optimization using Python
+This is a practical guide to convex optimization using Python.
+You can read the guide [here](http://bsamadi.github.io/cvxguide/Introduction.html).
+If you want to read the guide and also run the code, please click on one of the two buttons at the top.

 # Requirements